Did you know?

 Reproduction

 Haddock spawn mostly from February to April, at which time the adult fish migrate to shallower depths to breed.
 The bigger females may lay up to 3 million eggs during a mating season, whereas the typical female produces around 800,000.
-The male Haddock will fertilize the eggs when the female releases big clusters of her eggs close to the ocean floor.
+Males fertilize the eggs when the female releases big clusters of her eggs close to the ocean floor.

 The eggs then rise to the top along the water column and float for around 15 days along the ocean currents.
 Haddock moved to an adult diet and swam deeper after gaining a few inches.
 Haddock may live up to ten years and require one to four years to reach sexual maturity.